-Combustion emissions arising from the energy-producing industries own (on-site) energy use not mentioned above or for which separate data are not available.
-This includes the emissions from own-energy use for the production of charcoal, bagasse, saw dust, cotton stalks and carbonizing of biofuels as well as fuel used for coal mining, oil and gas extraction and the processing and upgrading of natural gas.
-This category also includes emissions from pre-combustion processing for CO_2 capture and storage.
+Combustion emissions arising from the energy-producing industries own (onsite) energy use not mentioned above or for which separate data are not available.
+This includes the emissions from own-energy use to produce charcoal, bagasse, saw dust, cotton stalks and carbonizing of biofuels as well as fuel used for coal mining, oil and gas extraction and the processing and upgrading of natural gas.
+This category also includes emissions from precombustion processing for CO2 capture and storage.
 Combustion emissions from pipeline transport should be reported under 1A3e (IPCC 2006, V2, Ch2, p2.8).